varubogu/discord_message_cleaner/README.md

 #### Parameter ① Message URL

 Specify the message URL.
-This parameter is required.
+This is a required parameter.

-### Remove Message Exclusion
+### Remove Message Exclusions

-Remove the exclusion settings.
+Remove the set exclusion settings.
+To prevent accidental deletions, a confirmation message is displayed after executing the command.
+Press the Ok button within 10 seconds to complete the setting.

 ```discord
 /exclude remove [msgurl]